iRacing License Explained – How To Progress in iRacing

 Much like Fanatec, all Thrustmaster products work on PC.
 It is simply much easier to make a product PC compatible compared to making it console compatible.
 So it doesn’t matter whether you buy an Xbox compatible Thrustmaster wheel, or a PlayStation one, it will work on PC.

-If you are looking to purchase a racing wheel for PlayStation, be sure to check out the T-GT II, the new T248 and the T300RS.
-All of these wheels are locked to working with PlayStation consoles and PC only.
-And all of them are extremely easy to set up, as they are plug and play.
+If you are looking to purchase a racing wheel for PS5, be sure to check out the T-GT II, the new T248 and the T300RS.
+All of these wheels are locked into working with PlayStation consoles and PC only.
+And all of them are extremely easy to set up, as they are plug-and-play.

 If you are an Xbox sim racer, then you have pretty much the same selection as a PlayStation sim racer.
 This is because each price range of products has both a PlayStation version and an Xbox version.
 The TS-XW, TX and TMX are all Xbox racing wheels, and all are evenly matched with their PlayStation counterparts.